datastreamsio/moby-tracking-sdk/README.md

 Refer to the [API documentation](docs/API.md) for more details on how to use the SDK.

 ## Data specification
 The data is sent as JSON data.
-The format contains two main properties, the `application` and the `tracked` property.
+The format contains two main properties, the `deviceInformation` and the `events` property.
 Both properties are guaranteed to be included.

 ```
 object {
-	object application;
+	object deviceInformation;
-	array tracked { object; };
+	array events { object; };
 }
 ```